dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - The LLM should not directly run MATLAB.
 - The LLM should not decide whether a value is valid.
 - The controlled backend should own validation, defaults, state, and PVMAPS execution.
+- The LLM may help make questions more conversational, but code should still decide which required field is being requested.

 ## Future Requirements

 ### LLM Intake

-- Add an LLM layer after the deterministic questionnaire flow is stable.
-- The first LLM job should be extraction, not simulation.
+- Use the LLM for extraction and question phrasing, not simulation.
 - The LLM should convert messy user language into structured field-value pairs.
 - Extracted values must still pass through the questionnaire parser and validators.
+- The backend must remain responsible for state, validation, defaults, and PVMAPS execution.

 Example: